Close Icon

 Housing Instability Prevention Program

-The Housing Instability Prevention Program (HIPP) helps pay rent and other housing-related expenses for families in the City of San Diego with low income and unstable housing situations, such as facing eviction for nonpayment of rent.
+The Housing Instability Prevention Program (HIPP) helps pay rent and other housing-related expenses for families in the City of San Diego with low income, experiencing a housing crisis and at risk of homelessness.
+The San Diego Housing Commission (SDHC) operates HIPP for the City of San Diego with funding the San Diego City Council allocated specifically for the creation and continuation of this program.

 Funding is limited.
-With current funding, the program can assist approximately 300 households.
+HIPP currently can assist approximately 300 households.
 For eligibility information, please see the program flyer (link below).

 SDHC will identify potential participants from referrals from 2-1-1 San Diego.
 Housing Specialists will contact those households to confirm and verify if they qualify for help.